quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week4.md

 - 1:30  PM: Done with the code review call for **PR #230**. (**#225**)
 - 3:00  PM: Refactoring ShiftPointer.
 Removing unnecessary code that makes it complex. (**#225**)
 - 4:30  PM: Updated **PR #230**.
 Refactored `_computeTranslation(x, y)` and installed helper functions to make the code more readable.
 Worked on scope of transient variables. (**#225**)
+- 5:15  PM: Fixed some wrong comments in _computeTranslation() function.